alchemyplatform/aa-sdk/README.md

   "0x9406Cc6185a346906296840746125a0E44976454";

 // 1. define the EOA owner of the Smart Account
-// This is just one exapmle of how to interact with EOAs, feel free to use any other interface const ownerAccount = mnemonicToAccount(MNEMONIC);
+// this uses a utility method for creating an account signer using mnemonic
-// All that is important for defining an owner is that it provides a `signMessage` and `getAddress` function const owner: SimpleSmartAccountOwner = {
+// we also have a utility for creating an account signer from a private key const owner: SimpleSmartAccountOwner = LocalAccountSigner.mnemonicToAccountSigner(MNEMONIC);
-  // this should sign a message according to ERC-191
-  signMessage: async (msg) =>
-    ownerAccount.signMessage({
-      message: toHex(msg),
-    }),
-  getAddress: async () => ownerAccount.address,
-};

 // 2. initialize the provider and connect it to the account const provider = new SmartAccountProvider(